crdrost/fig/README.md

-Lots of people on Pseudolonewolf's social/flash forum [Fig Hunter][1] have been interested in my chat room scripts which provide me with automatic text coloration and tab-completion and so on.
+Lots of people on Pseudolonewolf's social/flash forum [Fig Hunter][fh] have been interested in my chat room scripts which provide me with automatic text coloration and tab-completion and so on.
 I have decided to make these public via github.